 - Higher delivery volume and thus a larger air tank volume

-- Usually an oil-lubricated compressor is equipped with a compressed air treatment to keep the contamination by the oil as low as possible.
+- Usually, an oil-lubricated compressor is equipped with a compressed air treatment to keep the contamination by the oil as low as possible.
 Nevertheless, there is always a minimum amount of oil in the air and this can have consequences for your work of art.
-It is possible that the oil may cause different colours not to adhere properly or that bubbles may form underneath after some time when your work of art is finished.
+It is possible that the oil may cause different colors not to adhere properly or that bubbles may form underneath after some time when your work of art is finished.

-- The compressor becomes minimally but constantly contaminated with oil with every use and must be maintained after some time; the oil collects in seals, valve gears or even directly in the air hose and can clog these over time
+- The compressor becomes minimally but constantly contaminated with oil with every use and must be cleaned after some time; the oil collects in seals, valve gears or even directly in the air hose and can clog these over time

 An oil-lubricated compressor is often more expensive than an oil-free compressor